hpcaitech/ColossalAI/applications/ColossalChat/README.md

 ## Alternative Option For RLHF: Direct Preference Optimization

 For those seeking an alternative to Reinforcement Learning from Human Feedback (RLHF), Direct Preference Optimization (DPO) presents a compelling option.
-DPO, as detailed in the paper (available at [https://arxiv.org/abs/2305.18290](https://arxiv.org/abs/2305.18290)), DPO offers an low-cost way to perform RLHF and usually request less computation resources compares to PPO.
+DPO, as detailed in this [paper](https://arxiv.org/abs/2305.18290), DPO offers an low-cost way to perform RLHF and usually request less computation resources compares to PPO.

+## Alternative Option For RLHF: Simple Preference Optimization
+Simple Preference Optimization (SimPO) from this [paper](https://arxiv.org/pdf/2405.14734) is similar to DPO but it abandons the use of the reference model, which makes the training more efficient.
+It also adds a reward shaping term called target reward margin to enhance training stability.
+It also use length normalization to better align with the inference process.

 ### DPO Training Stage1 - Supervised Instructs Tuning